6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 Size

-Most HAM radios are fairly small and will easily fit into most vehicles.
-However, you don’t want it taking up too much space, and it needs to be placed where it is easily accessible, both to power it on and in order to adjust settings and have a clear view of the screen.
+Most HAM radios are pretty small and will easily fit into most vehicles.
+However, you don’t want it taking up too much space, and it needs to be placed where it is easily accessible, both to power it on and to adjust settings and have a clear view of the screen.
 Most come with mounting brackets and a bracket to clip the microphone in.

 Memory channels

 A HAM radio with more memory channels will allow you to store more frequencies.
-It will depend entirely on what your intended use is, though more is usually better.
+It will depend entirely on your intended use, though more is usually better.
 For casual communication, this likely will not be an issue.

 Scanning

-Scan functioning allows you to quickly find the saved frequencies that you need to use.
-Different models feature different scan functions, which can be automatically started again if interrupted by an incoming transmission or automatically started on power-up.
+Scan functioning lets you find the saved frequencies you need to use quickly.
+Different models feature various scan functions, which can be automatically started again if interrupted by an incoming transmission or automatically started on power-up.

-Durability.
-If you are using a HAM radio for anything more than fun with friends, you’ll want the most durable one that you can afford.
+If you use a HAM radio for anything more than fun with friends, you’ll want the most durable one you can afford.
 Driving on rugged and rocky dirt roads will shake your radio around and expose it to dust, so a HAM radio with a metal chassis and a quality microphone is an ideal choice.

 Conclusion

 There is so much to learn about HAM radios, and the community around it is always expanding.
-This makes the number of different types of HAM radios available to consumers wide-ranging in quality and specifications.
-It can quickly get confusing, so hopefully, our in-depth reviews will help you choose the right HAM radio to suit your needs.
+HAM radios can be confusing to beginners, so hopefully, our in-depth reviews will help you choose the right HAM radio to suit your needs.